RobiNN1/PHP-UI-Kit/docs/core/config.md

 ## getCache()

-Returns cache object (depends on the tpl engine), absolute path or false.
+Returns an absolute path, a \Twig\Cache\CacheInterface implementation, or false.

 ```php
 $tpl_config = [